 - Eating even when you're full or not hungry

 - Eating until you're uncomfortably full

 - Frequently eating alone or in secret

 - Feeling depressed, disgusted, ashamed, guilty or upset about your eating

 - Frequently dieting, possibly without weight loss

-After a binge, you may try to diet or eat normal meals.
-But restricting your eating may simply lead to more binge eating, creating a vicious cycle.
+Unlike a person with bulimia, after a binge, you don't regularly compensate for extra calories eaten by vomiting, using laxatives or exercising excessively.
+You may even try to diet or eat normal meals.
+But restricting your diet may simply lead to more binge eating.

 When to see a doctor